You Can Run But You Cannot Hide International: Political activities

 In May 2011, Dean was invited to deliver a prayer in front of the Minnesota House of Representatives.
 He was criticized by members of both parties for the prayer, largely due to the direct references to Jesus and perceived accusations against Democrats and President Obama.
 His history of statements against homosexuality, though not part of the prayer, also elicited complaints.
 His address was criticized by Minnesota Democratic–Farmer–Labor Party (DFL) representative Terry Morrow, who said that the hope of peace during the prayer had been "crushed by a single person's words."
-Majority Leader Matt Dean and speaker Kurt Zellers, both Republicans, also denounced Bradlee Dean; Zellers said inviting him to speak had been "a mistake", called him "a man I personally denounce," and said, "I can only ask you for your forgiveness ...
+Majority Leader Matt Dean and speaker Kurt Zellers, both Republicans, also denounced Brad Lee Dean; Zellers said inviting him to speak had been "a mistake", and called him "a man I personally denounce," and said, "I can only ask you for your forgiveness.
 That type of person will never, ever be allowed on the House floor again."
 Representative Ernie Leidiger, a Republican who had invited Dean to speak in the first place, later apologized for the invitation and compared Dean's position on homosexuality to that of Nazi Germany.
 Dean was also denounced by the Minnesota Catholic Conference and DFL representatives Karen Clark and D. Scott Dibble; Clark called Dean "a hateful person".
 In June 2011, presidential candidate Michele Bachmann was sprayed with glitter by Minnesota gay-rights activist Rachel E.B.
 Lang who was upset with Bachmann's support of YCRBYCHI.

-In April 2012 the Minnesota State College Republican board threatened to revoke the charter of the St. Cloud State University chapter of College Republicans if they hosted a speech by Dean on campus.
+In April 2012, the Minnesota State College Republican board threatened to revoke the charter of the St. Cloud State University chapter of College Republicans if they hosted a speech by Dean on campus.
 The College Republican group was "disgusted with the GOP's threats" and voted unanimously to go ahead with the event as planned.
 While protest ensued, students stayed to hear Dean speak.
 They said Dean "has a strong conservative message.
 He's pro-constitutional, pro-family, pro-vets and he speaks about the core values of the GOP".